Mental Health Support Line 403-287-3511 (intake)

-We provide up to three sessions free of charge to help support people during this difficult time.
+We provide up to three sessions free of charge, with additional support offered on a sliding scale.

 JFSC Domestic Violence and Coercive Control Resources 2021: